 Law of Propagation of Uncertainty

-Now returning to the question of how many tiles do we need to cross the room.
-It is clear that we simply need to divide our two random variables, .
-As you might recall from a statistics course, doing this will give us a new random variable!
-With a bit of math, we find that .
-Let's explain why.
+Now returning to the question of how many tiles are needed to cross the room.
+We can calculate this by dividing our random variables for the room's length by the tile's length, .
+Recall from a statistics course that this will give us a new random variable!
+With a bit of math, we find that

-We use fractional uncertainties because they help represent the percent of uncertainty in our estimate.
-Fractional uncertainty is defined as the uncertainty of an estimate divided by the absolute value of the estimate itself, .
-For example, the fractional uncertainty of is and thus the percentage uncertainty is 2.5%.
+We use fractional uncertainties because they represent the percent of uncertainty in our estimate.
+Fractional uncertainty is defined as the uncertainty of an estimate divided by the absolute value of the best estimate,

 Taylor, John.
 An Introduction to Error Analysis - The Study of Uncertainties in Physical Measurements, Second Edition.
 University Science Books.